We accept the following credit/debit cards:-

 There are a number of charging regimes used in industrial and domestic battery charging equipment.
-They include: Contant Voltage often called Constant potential, Traction and Constant Current.
-Constant potential chargers are used in standby and cycling application, constant current chargers are used on Nicad or NiMH cells and Traction chargers are used on electric vehicles such as fork lift trucks.
+They include: Contant Voltage often called Constant potential, 3 stage charging and Constant Current.
+Constant potential chargers are used in standby and cycling application, constant current chargers are used on Nicad or NiMH cells and 3 Stage chargers are used on electric vehicles such as fork lift trucks with deep discharge duty cycles.

 You can see the difference between all three methods by clicking the links below to see an animated demo of each regime.
 Note that each animation is a very close approximation of actual battery and charger performance.